 A vital role of a university is to examine ideologies and institutions in an intelligent and careful manner.
 Academic freedom is necessary to assure faculty members the right to pursue such investigation and to express their views without fear of censorship or penalty.
 Such freedom must apply both to teaching and research and includes not only the rights of a teacher in teaching but the student in learning.
 The University defines academic freedom as:

-The right of the scholar to full freedom to discuss his/her subject;
+The right of the scholar to full freedom to discuss their subject;

 The right to unrestricted scholarly research and publication within the limits imposed by the acknowledgment of teaching as a faculty member’s primary obligation.